 1. The first principle for the establishment of paternity is a valid marriage is sufficient evidence that the newborn is begotten from this marriage.
-The assumption of paternity according to Sunni Law is that infant is begotten not earlier than 6 months from the date of nuptial or born within 2 years after the dissolution of marriage by way of a divorce, by the demise of the husband and the simple denial of paternity by husband cannot take away from the legitimacy of the child.In Musammat Kaniza vs. Hasan the Oudh Court defines "valid marriage" means "flawless" 1.
+The assumption of paternity according to Sunni Law is that infant is begotten not earlier than 6 months from the date of nuptial or born within 2 years after the dissolution of marriage by way of a divorce, by the demise of the husband and the simple denial of paternity by husband cannot take away from the legitimacy of the child52.In 51 PLD 2015 SC 327 52 See the commentary of QSO,1984 by M. IQBAL (PLD publishers) revised 2018 edition Musammat Kaniza vs. Hasan the Oudh Court defines "valid marriage" means "flawless"53.